 Direct Asset Investment

-At a time when market participants were highly focused on premium priced “eco” tonnage and many believed “non-eco” ships to be obsolete, we focused on lower capital cost assets, subsequently investing in advanced coatings, equipment retrofits, and real-time performance optimization to deliver higher returns on invested capital.
-Four of the six vessels have been sold, and investors have received a positive return.
+At a time when market participants were highly focused on premium-priced “eco” tonnage and many believed “non-eco” ships to be obsolete, we focused on lower capital cost assets, subsequently investing in advanced coatings, equipment retrofits, and real-time performance optimization to deliver higher returns on invested capital.
+The vessels were sold in the strong 2022/2023 market, generating an attractive return over the ten-year investment period.

 Ridgebury Crude Tankers

 Launching during a trough market in the summer of 2013, when many believed the emerging US shale story meant the end of the Suezmax trade, we began by purchasing a Suezmax newbuild resale from a Korean shipyard at the lowest price paid by any owner from 2005 to 2022.
 Over the ensuing nine months we assembled a fleet of Suezmax tankers during a recovering market, using a mix of equity, bank debt and public bonds.
 We continued to actively manage this portfolio through different market cycles.
 We installed scrubbers on most of the vessels prior to 2020, then repaid all debt in the strong 2020 market, allowing us to expand the fleet in 2021 at trough values.
-In mid-2022 we began to harvest the portfolio through careful sales at historically high values, delivering a positive return to investors.
+We began harvesting the portfolio through careful sales in 2022 at historically high values.
+The final sale was completed in August 2023, ultimately delivering an attractive return over the ten-year investment period.

 Ridgebury V4 Investments